 On 21 March, the government agreed to raise the one-off energy allowance (energietoeslag) for people on incomes around the level of social assistance to €800 (previously €200).
 At the same time, the government lowered the rate of value-added tax (VAT) on energy from 21% to 9%, and cut the excise duty on petrol and diesel by 21% from 1 April 2022 until the end of the year.
 This additional package will cost a total of €2.8 billion.
 The government will fund the package in part from extra gas revenue and will also use remaining funds from the Brexit Adjustment Reserve.

 In September 2022, as precursor to the budget announcement, the government announced that it will be increasing the minimum wage by 10% to deal with inflation, as well as introducing a windfall tax on energy corporations.
 In addition to this, on 20 September, the government also announced a price cap on electricity starting in January 2023, restricting the price of electricity to the average price from January 2022 for an average level of consumption.
-The sum of these measures was finalised in the budget announcement on September 20th to be about 17.2 billion euro.
+The details of the price cap, including its final costs, were to be announced in future agreements.
+The sum of the measures (excluding the price cap) was finalised in the budget announcement on September 20th to be about 15.5 billion euro.

 The coalition of the Labour Party and the Centre Party on 10 January 2022 announced that a subsidy for household electricity consumption will increase an estimated €893 million.
 Reuters reports that the government will pay 80% of the portion of power bills above prices of 0.70 krone per kilowatt hour (KWh), up from 55% in the plan devised last month.
 Previous measures amounted to €501 million, taking the overall cost to €1.39 billion.